 Most abdominoplasty patients aren’t familiar with the term ‘designer belly buttons’, nor is it often a main concern of the patient when they are considering a tummy tuck.

 However, a designer bellybutton is a crucial part of your abdominoplasty procedure – it refers to the way your navel is reconstructed during the surgery, otherwise known as an Umbilicoplasty.

-Dr Craig Rubinstein, Dr Richard Sackelariou, Dr Rebecca Wyten, Dr Geoff Barnett and Dr Benjamin Burt have over 135 years in Cosmetic and Plastic Surgery experience between them in abdominoplasty procedures amongst others including other body contouring and breast enhancement procedures.
+Dr Craig Rubinstein, Dr Richard Sackelariou, Dr Rebecca Wyten, Dr Geoff Barnett and Dr Rohit Kumar have over 135 years in Cosmetic and Plastic Surgery experience between them in abdominoplasty procedures amongst others including other body contouring and breast enhancement procedures.